 My sister and I are getting ready to go on a road trip to show quilt shop owners my designs!
 I am so excited about this trip, and decided it would be nice to have a couple of t-shirts with my logo on them.
 I did one using the freezer paper and paint brush method (similar to this) and it turned out really well, however removing all the fiddley little pieces of my logo was a pain.
-I didn’t want to have to do that with 4 more shirts, so I decided to try to make a screen and screen print them.
+There are 4 more shirts to do, so I decided to try to make a screen and screen print them.

 I went to my local Habitat for Humanity ReStore and found a good solid 1970s picture frame and ordered some inexpensive silk screen fabric and ink from Amazon.
-(I looked at the kits, but the frames in the inexpensive ones were too small).
+(The frames in the inexpensive ones were too small).

 I first of all removed the back and glass from the frame, as well as the metal point that hold it all in.